Henry Cuesta, Clarinet (1972-1982)

 Cuesta made countless personal appearances performing and conducting in jazz festivals, state and county fairs, conventions, supper clubs, symphony pops concerts, etc. He appeared as a soloist with Jack Teagarden, Bob Crosby, Mel Torme, in a Bobby Vinton TV special, on the Tonight Show starring Johnny Carson, in addition to the ten years on the Lawrence Welk Show.
 Two of Cuesta's perrenial favorite song requests were Benny Goodman and Louis Prima's 1935 hit song "Sing, Sing, Sing" and "Rhapsody In Blue."

-Tragically, Cuesta's only son died in 1987 during a robbery at a movie theater he worked at in Los Angeles.
+Tragically, Cuesta's only son died in 1987 during a robbery at the Wilshire Mann theater he worked at in Los Angeles.
+The case remains open as a cold case.
 Cuesta died December 17, 2003 at the age of 71 at his home in Sherman Oaks, CA.